Scalar-Mediated Inelastic Dark Matter as a Solution to Small-Scale Structure Anomalies: Abstract

 \section{Abstract}

-We propose a novel Self-Interacting Dark Matter (SIDM) model mediated by a light leptophilic scalar boson to solve the long-term problems of small scale structure from the $\Lambda$CDM framework.
-The small structure anomalies such as missing satellite problem and core-cusp problems challenge the traditional CDM framework.
-Therefore, we introduce a scalar-mediated SIDM model as an alternative to CDM which naturally solve the problems.It also exhibits $p$-wave suppressed annihilation and bypasses the boundaries of Cosmic Microwave Backgrounds (CMB).
-In our model, we assumed pseudo-Dirac dark matter with a small mass splitting of order $10^2$ eV, to ensure kinematic scattering suppression in satellites.
-We also introduced a dimension-5 transition magnetic dipole operator to match the requirement of Big Bang Nucleosynthesis (BBN).
-It allows for the decay $\chi_2 \rightarrow \chi_1 \gamma$, thus the excited state abundance is primarily depleted by exothermic self-interactions ($\chi_2 \chi_2 \to \chi_1 \chi_1$) in the early universe.
-This ensures the excited state population is negligible in structure formation with the dipole scale $\Lambda_{\text{eff}} \gtrsim 10^7$ GeV.
-The model is inelastic caused by a dark discrete $\mathbb{Z}_2$ symmetry that prevents tree-level elastic scattering.
-If the scattering dynamics are non-perturbatively handled in a Schr\"{o}dinger context, we have a relatively small residual resonant benchmark window ($m_\chi \approx 40$ GeV, $\Delta m \approx 100$ eV, $m_\phi \approx 20$ MeV).
-In such a system, the kinematic threshold minimizes interactions in ultra-faint milky way satellites, but resonant effects produce very large cross-sections to $\sigma/m \sim \mathcal O(10)$ cm$^2$/g in field dwarf galaxies.
-The direct detection possibilities of the system are weak for now, and the leptophilic scalar mediator renders the proposed model away from existing nuclear recoil (NR) constraints.
-However, the low-threshold dipole operator gives the system an potential point of detection for future xenon-based experiments.
+We propose a novel Self-Interacting Dark Matter (SIDM) model mediated by a light leptophilic scalar boson to solve long-standing small-scale structure problems within the $\Lambda$CDM framework.
+Small-scale anomalies such as the core--cusp problem challenge the traditional CDM framework.
+Therefore, we introduce a scalar-mediated SIDM model as an alternative to CDM that naturally addresses these problems.
+It also exhibits $p$-wave-suppressed annihilation and avoids constraints from the Cosmic Microwave Background (CMB).
+In our model, we assume pseudo-Dirac dark matter with a small mass splitting of order $10^2$ eV to ensure kinematic scattering suppression in satellites.
+We also introduce a dimension-5 transition magnetic dipole operator to satisfy Big Bang Nucleosynthesis (BBN) requirements.
+It allows the decay $\chi_2 \rightarrow \chi_1 \gamma$, so the excited-state abundance is primarily depleted by exothermic self-interactions ($\chi_2 \chi_2 \to \chi_1 \chi_1$) in the early universe.
+This ensures that the excited-state population is negligible for structure formation at the dipole scale $\Lambda_{\text{eff}} \gtrsim 10^7$ GeV.
+The model is made inelastic by a dark discrete $\mathbb{Z}_2$ symmetry that prevents tree-level elastic scattering.
+Treating the scattering dynamics non-perturbatively in a Schr\"odinger framework yields a relatively small residual resonant benchmark window ($m_\chi \approx 40$ GeV, $\Delta m \approx 100$ eV, $m_\phi \approx 20$ MeV).
+In such a system, the kinematic threshold minimizes interactions in ultra-faint Milky Way satellites, while resonant effects produce large cross-sections, $\sigma/m \sim \mathcal O(10)$ cm$^2$/g, in field dwarf galaxies.
+Current direct-detection prospects are weak, and the leptophilic scalar mediator keeps the model away from existing nuclear recoil (NR) constraints.
+However, the low-threshold dipole operator provides a potential discovery channel for future xenon-based experiments.